sjnam/mpresty/README.md

 GraphicsNode
 =======
-Just as MathJax makes it easier to use the tex math equations on a web page, GraphicsNode makes it easy to get the corresponding graphics with scripts such as `metapost`, `tikz`, or `graphviz` on a web page.
+Just as MathJax makes it easier to use the tex math equations on a web page, GraphicsNode makes it easy to get the corresponding graphics with scripts such as `metapost`, `graphviz` or `tikz` on a web page.

 Status
 ------